Hebridean mythology and folklore: Seonaidh (Shoney)

 The Seonaidh was a Celtic Sea God who took offerings of ale from the inhabitants of Lewis.

 Merpeople

-Mermaids are usually unlucky omen, foretelling disaster and often provoking it, often with murderous intent.
+Mermaids are usually an unlucky omen, foretelling disaster and sometimes provoking it, often with murderous intent.
 It has been claimed that there is a mermaid's grave in Benbecula, though the exact location of the purported grave is unknown.
 According to legend, the mermaid was killed in the early 19th century, after having been sighted for a number of days, after which a teenage boy threw a rock at it, thus killing it.
 Accounts stated that the upper part of the creature was the size of an infant, while its lower half resembled a salmon.

 Mermen are wilder than mermaids, much uglier, and have no interest in humans.